ByAUJay

 Synchronising with RTGS and across jurisdictions (wholesale)

-• Fed NYIC’s Project Cedar x Ubin+ achieved cross‑border atomic settlement under 30 seconds on average, interlinking distinct central bank currency ledgers without a shared network—an important design input if your jurisdiction is sceptical of a shared mCBDC platform. (newyorkfed.org)
+- In a similar vein, the Fed NYIC’s Project Cedar x Ubin+ managed to pull off cross-border atomic settlements in under 30 seconds on average!
+It links up different central bank currency ledgers without relying on a shared network--definitely a crucial factor if you're in a jurisdiction that's a bit wary of a shared mCBDC platform.
+More details can be found here.

 Multi‑CBDC platforms